cchauve/Callysto-Salish-Baskets/README.md

 Our notebooks are primarily intended to be used by students during classrooms activities, with the goal to illustrate how simple geometric concepts and operations can be used to design realistic patterns; we hope is that our notebooks can also be useful to artist weavers, by allowing them to visualize different pattern ideas.

+These notebooks  form only a first draft of a more general tool we expect to develop over the next few months.
+The main feature of our approach is to see basket motifs under the prism of geometric shapes and symmetries.
+This results in the possibility to design complex motifs from simple ones to which simple mathematical operators are applied.
+Our longer term goal is to tend toward more realistic motifs.